emersonrp/bindcontrol/README.md

 ## Using Binary Releases

-Binary releases of Python applications are a bit finicky and fragile, but are provided on the [latest release page](https://github.com/emersonrp/bindcontrol/releases).
+Binary releases of Python applications are finicky and fragile, but are provided on the [releases page](https://github.com/emersonrp/bindcontrol/releases).
 Feel free to try them, but if you have any trouble, skip down to [Running From Source](#running-from-source) below for an alternative, very deterministic, way of running BindControl.
 Any feedback on your experience with the binary releases is welcome and encouraged.

 *Windows users*:  Try the ZIP file.
 If that works for you, it's the quickest path to victory.  ***If you receive malware warnings when downloading***, please read [my comments on that issue](Help/MalwareWarnings.md).